GaryLeeONE/f1quickstart/main.md

 2020 Constructor's Standing: 6th

 The famous red car.
 Ferrari is the team with the longest history in F1, and also the most success.
 It's often said that other teams such as Mercedes participate in F1 to help advertise and sell their road cars, but Ferrari sells road cars to fund their participation in F1.
 Such is their dedication to the sport over the many decades.

-However, for the past dozen years they have not had Championship success.
+For the past dozen years however they haven't had Championship success.
 They won their last Driver's and Constructor's Champion all the way back in 2007.
 They were usually able to stay Top-3 in the Constructor's standings, and were even able to challenge Mercedes from 2017 to 2019, but a series of driver errors and strategic mistakes during the race sank their championship hopes.
-Fans joke that it's all part of the "Ferrari master plan".

-2020 Season wasn't kind to them as their car performance dropped significantly, mostly because they broke regulations with their power unit and got caught.
-It's difficult to see them return to Top-3 in 2021, but their fans (called the "Tifosi") are still extremely passionate as always.
+2020 Season wasn't kind to them as their car performance dropped significantly, mostly because they might have broken the regulations with their power unit and got caught.
+It's difficult to see them return to Top-3 in the standings in 2021.

 #### Red Bull Racing